apache/mesos/docs/upgrades.md

 <a name="1-7-x-json-serialization"></a>

-* As a result of adapting rapidjson for performance improvement, all JSON endpoints now conform to the ECMA-404 spec for JSON.
-This means that if a client has a JSON de-serializer that does not conform to ECMA-404, they may break.
+* As a result of adapting rapidjson for performance improvement, all JSON endpoints serialize differently while still conforming to the ECMA-404 spec for JSON.
+This means that if a client has a JSON de-serializer that conforms to ECMA-404 they will see no change.
+Otherwise, they may break.
 As an example, Mesos would previously serialize '/' as '\/', but the spec does not require the escaping and rapidjson does not escape '/'.

 ## Upgrading from 1.5.x to 1.6.x ##